microsoft/DeepSpeedExamples/random_ltd/vit_finetuning/README.md

 You will also need to install updated DeepSpeed version (>0.7.5), which contains the random-ltd library.

-#### Key File: run_clm_no_trainer.py
+#### Key File: main_cifar.py & main_imagenet.py

+* main_cifar.py The python code is modified based on when do curricula work (https://github.com/google-research/understanding-curricula).

-The python code is modified based on huggingface (https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm_no_trainer.py).
-The key added feature is our random-ltd.
+* main_imagenet.py The python code is modified based on  https://github.com/pytorch/examples/tree/main/imagenet

+The key added feature for the above two files are our deepspeed and random-ltd.
 #### Folders (config)

 * **config:** This folder provides DeepSpeed configuration, including the schedules of sequence-length and the layers applied by random-ltd.